 Are ADHD and ADD the same thing?

-Yes and no. ADD is an outdated term that described individuals who primarily experienced inattentive traits without hyperactivity.
-Today, the medical community uses ADHD to encompass all presentations, including the Predominantly Inattentive Presentation (formerly known as ADD).
+Yes and no. ADD is an outdated term.
+It described people who mainly experienced inattentive traits without hyperactivity.
+Today, the medical community uses ADHD to cover all presentations.
+This includes the Predominantly Inattentive Presentation, which was formerly known as ADD.

 What are the main differences between ADHD and ADD?

-The primary difference lies in terminology and the presence of hyperactivity.
+The main difference lies in terminology and the presence of hyperactivity.
 ADD referred to inattentiveness without hyperactivity.
-ADHD includes inattentiveness, hyperactivity, and impulsivity in its various presentations.
+In contrast, ADHD includes inattentiveness, hyperactivity, and impulsivity in its various presentations.

 Can someone have ADHD without hyperactivity?